r12esh/github-api/README.md

  https://firebaseauthentication.netlify.app

 ### Access the github API by usernames after following the steps below:
-  1. Click on Sign up to create an account. you can use fake values of email to try app
+  1. Click on Sign up to create an account.
+You can use fake values of email to try app
   2. Sign In
   3. Enter the username of the user
   4. click on Fetch User